Sunday is a very rare palindrome day

 One example is the word “madam.”
 Another is Sunday’s date, if it’s written as 02/02/2020.

-What makes this palindrome date extra special is that it’s a palindrome in the MM/DD/YEAR format, the American date system, and the DD/MM/YEAR format, which is used in many other countries, making it a global eight-digit palindrome.
+What makes this date extra special is that it’s a palindrome in both the MM/DD/YEAR format, the American date system, and the DD/MM/YEAR format, which is used in many other countries, making it a global eight-digit palindrome.

 It’s the only time such a palindrome date will occur this century, and it’s the first such palindrome date since 11/11/1111, more than 900 years ago, the Washington Post reports.